A WIRRAL teenager has become the first to graduate from a unique driving training scheme which aims to cut road deaths.

-Learner drivers are educated about how to avoid being distracted, how to avoid being influenced by passengers or other motorists, the dangers of fatigue, speeding, alcohol and drugs, and the importance of seatbelts.
+Learner drivers are educated about how to avoid being distracted, how to avoid being influenced by passengers or other motorists, the dangers of fatigue, speeding, alcohol and drugs, and the

 Sergeant Paul Mountford from Merseyside Police's roads policing department, said: "These are all factors that contribute to people being killed and injured on the roads every year.

 "When they go out on the roads for the first time after passing, new drivers have a lot to deal with and unfortunately one in five have a collision within the first six months.

 "The Engage scheme aims to reduce that risk by adding extra training about how to deal with real life hazards so that as well as learning how to pass their test, they also learn how to stay safe on

 Emma, 17, passed her driving test after being taught by Jude Smith at Hazel's Motorschool who herself had undergone training to deliver Engage to her students.
 Emma said: "I decided to take part in

 Engage because I knew there was more to driving than just passing a test.

 "Everyday there are many different situations to deal with on the roads and I knew that I needed to be capable of these on my own.

 "I have not only learnt about important safety issues but also about how drugs and alcohol can seriously affect a driver's judgement.

 "Since passing my test I am able to read the road ahead better and respond to avoid potential hazards.